 With some of the east coast’s most beautiful and rugged scenery, West Virginia is filled with year-round outdoor adventure opportunities.
 Its wild mountain country, densely-forested wilderness areas, and fast-running rivers are playgrounds for hiking, camping, caving, rock climbing, whitewater rafting, boating, and fishing.
 In the winter, ski resorts offer a range of snow sports.
+There are really a lot of things to do in West Virginia.

 Active travelers will never run out of things to do here.
 While many tourists come to the state for these outdoor activities and scenic landscapes, West Virginia offers much more in the way of tourist attractions, from the historic sights of Harpers Ferry and the elegant Greenbrier and its legendary golf courses to some very unusual attractions, including a penitentiary to tour.
 You’ll find plenty of vacation ideas with our list of the top tourist attractions in West Virginia.